 Website usability helps you to improve your engagement rates.

-First, you need to apply on your home page where the face of your business.
+First, you need to apply them on your home page which is the face of your business.
 Most people determine whether to engage with you in the first impression from the home page.

 In this chapter, I’ll cover what you can do for home page usability.